martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Text selector.md

 newline characters.
 You can additionally apply a regular expression to resulting data.

-## Use cases
-**Extract one record per page**

-For example you are scraping news site that has one article per page.
-The page might contain the article, its title, date published and the author.
-A *Link selector* can navigate the scraper to each of these article pages.
-Multiple text selectors can extract the title, date, author and article.
-*Multiple* option should be left unchecked for text selectors because each page is extracting only one record.

-![Fig. 1: asd][text-selector-multiple-single-text-selectors-in-one-page]

-**Extract multiple items from a single page**

-E-commerce sites usually have multiple items per page.
-If you want to scrape these items you will need an *Element selector* that selects item wrapper elements and multiple text selectors that select data within each item wrapper element.

 ## Regex

 The regular expression attribute can be used to extract a substring of the text